 Hippocrates, the father of modern medicine made famous this adage: Let Food be thy Medicine and Medicine be thy Food… so isn’t it time to view the supermarkets and our kitchens as the ‘Farrmacies of the Future’?
 What we eat changes us and impacts our health.
 And every meal is a chance to heal.
 Modern science has dramatically increased human awareness of diseases and how they work in the last few decades.

 With the staggering rise of diet-related chronic diseases in many countries around the world, such as diabetes and cardiovascular disease, simple and effective dietary intervention strategies are needed.

-Dietary fibre is a crucial nutrient our body and our intestines, in particular, cannot do without for healthy functioning.
-It is also something the human body cannot produce on its own, and which occurs naturally in varying amounts in agricultural produce such as vegetables, fruit, nuts, legumes, grains and seeds.
+Dietary fibre crucially feeds our gut microbiome, we can’t live nicely if it doesn’t work properly.
+It is something the human body cannot produce on its own, and which occurs naturally in varying amounts in agricultural produce such as vegetables, fruit, nuts, legumes, grains and seeds.